ARTS FAQs:

 Q: Do you provide Medication Assisted Treatment?

-A: Yes, ARTS has three outpatient clinics located conveniently throughout the Denver-metropolitan area that offers medication assisted treatments, including Methadone, Suboxone, Naltrexone, Vivitrol, and Antabuse.
+A: Absolutely.
+We have three outpatient clinics in the Denver-metropolitan area that offer Medication Assisted Treatment, including options like Methadone, Suboxone, Naltrexone, Vivitrol, and Antabuse.
 For more information see Medication Assisted Treatment page.

 Q: Are all programs and staff licensed?

-A: Yes.
-All ARTS programs are licensed by the Colorado Department of Human Services, Office of Behavioral Health and meet State and Federal licensing standards.
+A: Yes, every ARTS program is licensed by the Colorado Department of Human Services, Office of Behavioral Health, meeting both State and Federal licensing standards.
+You can trust that you are in capable hands.

 Q: How private is my information?

-A: ARTS is required by State and Federal law to keep all of your information confidential.
+A: Your privacy is of utmost importance to us.
+ARTS is obligated by State and Federal law to keep all your information confidential.
 Click here for more information regarding our Privacy Practices.